chavoosh/TrieGranularity/name-gen/NameGen/README.md

 For example, one may run `$./ni -i ../dataset/test_URL_input.txt -n 2 -m 8`

-Then, NameGen is trained by 2 names from dataset `test_URL_input.txt` and generates a new dataset of 8 NDN-like names.
+Then, NameGen is trained by 2 URLs from dataset `test_URL_input.txt` and generates a new dataset of 8 NDN-like names.

 For more information on the structure of NameGen, see Sec.
 3 in our recent paper [1]: